robertgins/RemarQ/README.md

 -   The technology works on both SharePoint 2013 and 2016, the development environment uses the SharePoint 2013 Office Developer for Visual Studio 2013.
-The installation package deploys and operates on SharePoint 2016 but the solution files are not yet updated for Visual Studio 2015.
+I have **NOT** yet migrated the project to Visual Studio 2015.
+The installation package deploys and operates on both SharePoint 2013 and 2016.

 -   The project ships in US English, several alternate languages are available.
 The Balsamic Solutions culture manager can be used to